qamaruddin-khichi/PowerBIProject3-TechnoEdge-Sales-Analysis-Dashboard/README.md

 ### About

-This repository contains the TechnoEdge Sales Analysis Dashboard, which aims to analyze the sales performance of TechnoEdge across various regions, cities, ship modes, sub-categories, and customer segments.
+This project contains the TechnoEdge Sales Analysis Dashboard, which aims to analyze the sales performance of TechnoEdge across various regions, cities, ship modes, sub-categories, and customer segments.

 ---